calebl37/Prior-aware-Synthetic-Data-Generation-PASyn-v2/README.md

 ### Style Transfer (PASyn-v2)

-Uses **Adaptive Instance Normalization (AdaIN)**:
-- Encodes content and style images
+-
+- Encoder (slice of VGG-16 with frozen weights pre-trained on ImageNet) encodes content and style images, both of which are normalized with the pixel-wise mean and standard deviation of ImageNet
-- Transfers style statistics (mean, std) to content
+- Transfers style statistics (mean, std) to content via **Adaptive Instance Normalization (AdaIN)**
-- Decodes to produce stylized image
+- Decoder reconstructs stylized image from AdaIN features
+- Input and output image dimension consistency handled internally via reshaping blocks

 **Advantages over transformer-based approach:**
 - Faster inference